AhmedGharib0014/design_pattern_practice/design_pattern_practice/src/structural/composite/readme.md

 - participants :-
   - component :- interface
   - leaf :- component
   - composite :- component that has children and implement methods that manipulate them
+- pitfalls
+  - can lead to runtime checks